Insights

 Tools for Data Ingestion and Transformation

 There are several ways to ingest and transform data into your data warehouse.
-I would advise analytics teams to adopt an open-source solution in most cases.
+In most cases, analytics teams adopt an open-source solution.
 Over the past few years, open-source tools for creating the modern customer data stack / CDP have made managing and maintaining data easier while significantly reducing costs.

 Most used in open source are Airflow and Beam.
 Airflow shines in data orchestration and pipeline dependency management, while Beam is a unified tool for building big data pipelines.